-Management Response: Situations in which software does not accurately apply a labor contract are inevitable.
+Management Response: Given the complexity of labor agreements at Metro Transit, situations in which software does not accurately apply a labor contract are inevitable.
 However, such situations must be addressed as they are discovered.
-The operational manager, in this case the Director of Bus Transportation, will resolve contract/software incongruities wherein 1.)
-The contract is clear and unambiguous as well as consistent with past practice, or 2.)
-The contract has been previously interpreted and subsequently applied in a consistent manner.
-Whenever there is any doubt of the proper application of the contract, the Director of Human Resources or Assistant Director of Human Resources for Labor Relations will be consulted.
-The GO project administrator will assure that software accurately implements of all contract determinations and interpretations.
+The operational manager, in this case the Director of Bus Transporation, will resolve contract/software incongruities wherein 1.)
+The contract is clear and unambiguous as well as consistent with past practice, or 2.)The contract has been previously interpreted and subsequently applied in a consistent manner.
+Whenever there is any doubt of proper application of the contract, the Director of Human Resources or Assistant Director of Human Resources for Labor Relations will be consulted.
+The GO project administrator will assure that software accurately implements all contract determinations and interpretations.